 All the World’s a Stage

-St Mary de Crypt, Wednesday 18th September at 7.30
+Performed at St Mary de Crypt on Wednesday 18th September 2024

 William Shakespeare was perhaps the most inventive writer the world has ever seen.
 Without him, the English language would be immeasurably poorer – he invented more than 2000 words in his lifetime, many of them still in regular use today.
 As England’s foremost playwright he was responsible for some of the finest plays ever written, including Hamlet, King Lear, Macbeth and Julius Caesar.